gazzamc/The-Expanse-RESTful-API/README.md

 | planets 	| int(3) unsigned 	|         	|                	|

 As I'm using ClearDB on Heroku the auto_increment increases by '10', Unfortunately this cannot be changed with the permissions I have to the database.
-But it doesnt affect the application.
+But it doesn't affect the application.
 This is just a note to explain the high count of ID's on the resources.

 ## Features